• Skip to primary navigation

 Instructions

-• Wash and slice the potatoes (with their skin on) and keep them immersed in water till it is time to use them.
-This is stop them from becoming discolored.
+• Wash the potatoes and slice them with their skin on.
+Keep them in water until you are ready to use them.
+This will prevent them from turning brown.

 • Finely chop the fresh cilantro.

-• Place a wide, heavy bottomed pan on medium high heat.
+• Add oil to a wide, heavy bottomed pan on medium high heat.

 When the oil is warm, add the cumin and mustard seeds.
 Allow the mustard seeds to splutter.